molgenis/molgenis-emx2/docs/molgenis/dev_apps.md

 By this point, you should have enough to view your app.
 Run the `yarn dev` command to start the dev server.
 The app will be served at [http://localhost:5173](http://localhost:5173).

-### Generating typescript types for an app
+### Generating interfaces and types for use in MOLGENIS fontend apps

 Throughout the EMX2 frontend, we use typescript for stronger typing and validation in our frontend components.
-(Note: we are currently migrating older applications.
-Not all applications may have typescript enabled by default.)
-For developers that use gradle, we've include a few shortcut for autogenerating typescript interfaces and types.
-To generate, follow these steps.
+To make things easier for developers, we've include a command for autogenerating typescript interfaces and types from an EMX2 schema.
+This process is outlined in the steps below.

-#### 1. Start a local gradlew run
+#### 1. Start a local EMX2 instance

-Start your local molgenis instance.
-(Note: you will have to also start Postgres.)
+Start your local molgenis instance using gradlew.
+(Note: Postgres will also need to be started.)
+In the root `molgenis-emx2` directory, run the following command.

 ```terminal
 ./gradlew run